Skip to main contentSkip to footer content

 Housing

-Please note: The Newcomb Campus is closed Thanksgiving, Christmas, New Year's.
+Please note: The Newcomb Campus is closed Thanksgiving, the week of Christmas, and New Year's per the college schedule.

 Rich Lake Dining Center

 A modern dining facility seats 70 and serves cafeteria style meals.
-Vegetarian dishes are available for all meals and special dietary needs can be met.
+Vegetarian and vegan dishes are available for all meals and special dietary needs can be met.
 The minimum group size necessary for the preparation of meals is 15.
-There are bathroom and shower facilities located in the Dining Center as well.
+There are bathroom and shower facilities located in the dining center as well.

 Adirondack Ecological Center (AEC)